-My drinking and using drugs was no different than any other addict's use.
+My drinking and using drugs was no different than any other addict.
 Things began to change in my early 30's when I drank.
-I was drinking more and more.
-Black-outs started when I would drink.
-After my drinking, I would make every excuse to try to normalize my behavior- I was tired from flying too much; I did not eat; I was premenstrual; I was post-menstrual; I did not get the trip I wanted; I had a boyfriend; I did not have a boyfriend; my family wants more time from me; my family does not want to give me the time I need.
+I was drinking more and more, black-outs started when I would drink.
+After my drinking, I would make every excuse to try to normalize my behavior.
+I was tired from flying too much, I did not eat, I was premenstrual, I was postmenstrual, I did not get the trip I wanted, I had a boyfriend, I did not have a boyfriend, my family wants more time from, my family does not want to give me the time I need.
+Many, many times I really wanted to stop my drinking, I couldn't!
+I really bargained with myself and others with empty promises, but something would take over once I started to drink.

-Many, many times I really wanted to stop my drinking, but, I couldn't!
-I bargained with myself and others with empty promises, but, something would take over once I started to drink.
-Inflight management never knew what was happening to me.
-I am sure, however, they heard Flight Attendants in the crew lounge chatting about my excessive drinking, my black-outs, and some of the words that came out of my mouth when I drank.
-In my uniform, I was dependable.
-I had a great work record.
-I received multiple company recognitions.
-I never received a complaint letter nor had excessive sick occurrences in my work record.
-I was functioning on the airplane, but barely.
+Inflight management never knew what was happening to me, although I am sure they heard Flight Attendants in the crew lounge and the chatter around my excessive drinking, my black-outs, some of the words that came out of my mouth when I drank.
+In my uniform, I was dependable, had a great work record, received company recognition and never receiving a complaint letter nor had excessive sick occurrences in my work record.
+I was functioning, at work, but barely.

-Black-outs became the norm when I drank and towards the end of my drinking, black-outs would happen before I finished my 1st drink.
-Several Flight Attendants as well as my family members shared their concerns after witnessing my behavior when I drank.
-Quite typically, my response was always the same, "it would never happen again".
-The reality was that despite those promises and despite the earnestness with which I made them, every time I picked up a drink, all I wanted to do was to continue drinking, not ever caring about consequences that could or would arise.
+Black-outs became the norm when I drank, and towards the end of my drinking, black-outs would happen before I finished my 1st drink.
+Several Flight Attendants as well as my family members shared their concerns after witnessing my behavior when I drank, but my response always the same, it would never happen again.
+The reality was, even though at the moment of me making those promises and meaning to keep those promises, when I drank, a switch in my brain went off, and all I wanted to do is to continue to drink, not ever caring about consequences that could or would arise.

-For months, I contemplated the possibility of seeking help, but was afraid.
-Several Flight Attendants in recovery with the Association of Flight Attendant' s Employee Assistance Program (EAP)/FADAP committee reached over to me.
-Per my norm, I told them that I was "fine", but, I was not!
-Even with those calls, I was not ready.
+For months, I contemplated the possibility of me to seek help, but was afraid.
+As a Flight Attendant, I was independent but now, I needed the help.
+Several Flight Attendants who were Association of Flight Attendants Employee Assistance Program committee members in my base and in recovery, reached over to me, but I told them that I was "fine".
+I wasn't!
+Even with those calls, I was not ready, until multiple months later to seek assistance.

-The day finally arrived when I made that decision I had enough and I contacted AFA EAP.
-I could not look in the mirror anymore without disgust, and I knew I needed help!
+The day arrived when I made that decision I had enough, I could not look in the mirror anymore without disgust, and I knew I needed help!
+The promises of trying to cut down were ending me with the same result.

 My decision was to enter into inpatient substance abuse treatment.
-I spent 32 days inpatient, followed by outpatient treatment, therapy, and a strong continuing care plan for life.
-I did not know if I could or would be able to stay sober.
-All I knew was that if I did not, I would either end up dead or I would hurt someone by my drinking.
-I decided to commit to my recovery, using every tool available to me.
+I spend 32 days inpatient, followed by outpatient treatment, therapy and a strong continuing care plan.
+I did not know if I could or would be able to stay sober, but what I knew that if I didn't I would either end up dead or I would hurt someone by my drinking, I decided to commit to my recovery, using every tool available to me.
 I listened and asked for guidance in my journey of recovery.
-I was determined to be responsible to myself, by working my program, which included attending AA meetings, obtaining a sponsor, and working the steps.
+I was determined to be responsible to myself, by working my program, which included attending AA meetings, obtaining a sponsor and working the steps.
 My recovery mentors made me accountable, as well.